maykar/plex_assistant/translation.md

 and the options for latest and media type are set, then our command in each case becomes `play Friends`.

 There is a commented out template at the end of the file that you may copy and paste from.

+Please, also consider translating the `README.md` file to a new file with the language code added to the file name.
+Example: `README_EN.md`